 Any employee whose duties require a commercial driver's license (CDL) is subject to drug and alcohol testing.
 This includes all drivers who operate a motor vehicle designed to transport 16 or more people counting the driver, drivers of large vehicles, or drivers of vehicles used in transportation of hazardous materials.
 Teachers, coaches, or other employees who primarily perform duties other than driving are subject to testing requirements if their duties include driving a commercial motor vehicle.
+Drug testing may be conducted following accidents.
+Return-to-duty and follow- up testing will be conducted if an employee who has violated the prohibited alcohol conduct standards or tested positive for alcohol or drugs is allowed to return to duty

-Employees with questions or concerns relating to alcohol and drug testing policies and related educational material should contact Leah Tunnell, Executive Director of Human Resources.
+Employees with questions or concerns relating to alcohol and drug testing policies and related educational material should contact Lindsey Foley, Executive Director of Human Resources.